Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 DMCA IS IMMORAL
 THIS DOES NOT HAVE ANY 1.14 ASSETS

-Release Date: december 2024 at earliest
+Release Date: late January 20th 2024

 (okay People I dont know how to code with java)
 *we will try to make it*